-Projects have been housed in the CBR, as well as other University departments.
+Projects were housed in the CBR, as well as other University departments.

 Applications were received from members of departmental or college academic staff in the University of Cambridge, by members of the Cambridge Political Economy Society, and members (including research associates) of the CBR.

-There are two start dates for projects, the first was October 2015 and the second is October 2018.
+There were two start dates for projects, the first was October 2015 and the second was in October 2018.
 Below are details of the projects that were awarded grants:

 PI: Prof L King